 The medical plan has a facility-only preferred provider agreement for facility services provided in the municipality of Anchorage to a non-Medicare age eligible benefit recipient or dependent.
-The preferred facilities in the municipality of Anchorage are Alaska Regional Hospital, and their affiliated surgery center Surgery Center of Anchorage.
+The preferred facilities in the Municipality of Anchorage are Alaska Regional Hospital, Providence Alaska Medical Center, and in-network ambulatory surgery centers.